Lake Orion, Michigan: Railroads and trails

 The Village of Lake Orion was served by trains on the Michigan Central Railroad from 1872 to 1976, and the Detroit United Railway interurban system from 1899 to 1931.
 Each service had its own track and depot, although both were named "Orion" and in the village near the intersection of M-24 and Flint Street.
 Lake Orion also had a flag stop, Rudds Station, on the MCC line east of the village near Clarkston and Kern Roads.
-Rudds Station served Rudds Mill, a milling operation on Paint Creek that produced wheat for the region.
+Rudds Station served Rudds Mill, a milling operation on Paint Creek that produced wheat.
 The MCR line ran from Detroit to Mackinaw City, and the Flint Division of the DUR line ran from Royal Oak to Flint.
 With the automobile's increased popularity and the paving of M-24 in 1929, passenger service on the DUR ended in 1931, and track was scrapped during the 1940s for a World War II metal drive.
 Little remains of the corridor.
 The MCR line maintained passenger service until 1950, and freight service continued until the 1970s.
 The MCC track passed through New York Central and Penn Central and operated until 1976, when it was closed after acquisition by Conrail.
-The original MCR rails and track east of M-24 were completely removed, and the line from the village south toward Rochester, Michigan, now serves as the recreational Paint Creek Trail.
+The original MCR rails and track east of M-24 were completely removed, and the line from the village south toward Rochester, now serves as the recreational Paint Creek Trail.
 The line from the village north to Oxford exists now only as a narrow path, but still passes over the historic Indian Lake Road Stone Arch Bridge, a small limestone bridge constructed over Indian Lake Road in 1891.

 Lake Orion was also served by trains on the Grand Trunk Western Railroad.
-The "Polly Ann" line ran from Pontiac, Michigan to Caseville, Michigan, passing through the western Orion Township.
+The Polly Ann line ran from Pontiac to Caseville, passing through western Orion Township.
 Two flag stop stations served Lake Orion on the Polly Ann line.
 Eames Station was near the intersection of Joslyn and Silverbell Roads, and Cole Station was near the intersection of Joslyn and Clarkston Roads.
-A short section of the track is still in use as of 2014, operated by Canadian National Railway specifically to connect the General Motors Orion Assembly plant with the CN main line in Pontiac, but all track north of Orion Assembly was eliminated and removed by 1985.
-In 1993, a Rails To Trails federal grant was awarded and matched by the Michigan DNR providing more than $728,000 to purchase the right-of-way from Grand Trunk.
-The corridor now serves as the recreational Polly Ann Trail, connecting Lake Orion with Oxford, Addison Township, and the Village of Leonard.
+A short section of the track was still in use as of 2014, operated by Canadian National Railway specifically to connect the General Motors Orion Assembly plant with the CN main line in Pontiac, but all track north of Orion Assembly was eliminated and removed by 1985.
+In 1993, a Rails to Trails federal grant was awarded and matched by the Michigan Department of Natural Resources, providing more than $728,000 to purchase the right-of-way from Grand Trunk.
+The corridor now serves as the recreational Polly Ann Trail, connecting Lake Orion with Oxford, Addison Township, and Leonard.